daniellima338/Ways/README.md

 #### About us Section

-(missing)
+The about us section will have a circled image in the middle with 6 setences around it, that illustrates what kind of organsiation Ways is.

 #### Meet the team

 For this section i have used the bootstrap grid to make 5 columns that will all host one team member. in each section there will be a picture and a title of the person.
 Every image also got an ID where I added the background-image and in some cases I overwrote the position to be more appealing.

-#### Testimonials

-Here I also worked with the grid from bootstrap, creating 3 columns where there will each be a picture and a quote.
-In a future update there will be a link to the blog the testimonial is from.
+On tablets only 4 people of the team will be visible and be in two rows.
+On Mobile the team will be presented one at a time, as the user scrolls down the page.

 #### Contact
 At the contact there will be a form to reach out to us at the organisation, if anyone has any questions.